WPWhiteSecurity/activity-log-mainwp/readme.txt

 MainWP is an invaluable tool for those who manage multiple WordPress websites.
 However, it only shows you the technical aspects of the child websites.

-Gain a detailed overview of what is happening on the MainWP dashboard and what customers are doing on the child sites - install the [Activity Logs for MainWP extension](https://www.wpsecurityauditlog.com/activity-log-mainwp-extension/?utm_source=wordpress.org&utm_medium=referral&utm_campaign=AL4MWP&utm_content=plugin+repos+description) to keep a log of all user and under the hood activity that happen on the MainWP dashboard child sites.
+Gain a detailed overview of what is happening on the MainWP dashboard and what customers are doing on the child sites - install the [Activity Logs for MainWP extension](https://wpactivitylog.com/extensions/mainwp-activity-log/?utm_source=wordpress.org&utm_medium=referral&utm_campaign=AL4MWP&utm_content=plugin+repos+description) to keep a log of all user and under the hood activity that happen on the MainWP dashboard child sites.

 #### Maintained & Supported by WP White Security

-WP White Security builds high-quality niche WordPress security & admin plugins like [WP Security Audit Log](https://www.wpsecurityauditlog.com/?utm_source=wordpress.org&utm_medium=referral&utm_campaign=WSAL&utm_content=plugin+repos+description), the #1 WordPress activity log plugin.
+WP White Security builds high-quality niche WordPress security & admin plugins like [WP Activity Log](https://www.wpactivitylog.com/?utm_source=wordpress.org&utm_medium=referral&utm_campaign=WSAL&utm_content=plugin+repos+description), the #1 WordPress activity log plugin.
 Browse our list of [WordPress plugins](https://www.wpwhitesecurity.com/wordpress-plugins/?utm_source=wordpress.org&utm_medium=referral&utm_campaign=all+plugins&utm_content=plugin+repos+description) that help you better manage and improve the security of your WordPress website.

 ###Keep a comprehensive log of what happens on your MainWP network & child sites